BAD BREATH REMEDIES: PREVENT AND TREAT HALITOSIS

 Get Checked for Underlying Health Problems

-If you believe your bad breath is not temporary but more of a deeper, chronic condition, it may be from an underlying health problem.
+If you believe your bad breath or halitosis is not temporary but more of a deeper, chronic condition, it may be from an underlying health problem.

 The following illnesses may be the source of embarrassing breath: